Chemistry 31 Laboratory Grading: Report and Quiz Schedule – Summer, 2016

 *It is recommended that you turn in these lab reports earlier in case you make any calculation errors.

 #See notes 4 and 5 below for the meaning of the tolerance scale.

-3. Grading will be based on precision (2 points each for labs 1, 2, 3, and 5) and accuracy (remainder of points for labs 2, 3, and 5 and all of the points in 4, 6, 8, and 9).
+3. Grading will be based on precision (2 points each for labs 1, 2, 3, 4 and 8) and accuracy (remainder of points for labs 2, 3, 4 and 8 and all of the points in 5, 6, and 9).

 4. Grading for accuracy will be based on the percent error calculated from the reported value and the true value.
 A full score will be received if the percent error is less than a tolerance value (1st value shown above).
 Percent errors larger than the tolerance will result in loss of points.
-For example, an experiment has a 0.5 % tolerance and a student's percent error is 1.2%, that student would receive a 8.6 or a loss of 1.4 points for being 0.7% past (1.4 times) the tolerance limit.
+For example, an experiment has a 0.5 % tolerance and a student's percent error is 1.2%, that student would receive an 8.6 or a loss of 1.4 points for being 0.7% past (1.4 times) the tolerance limit.
 There will be a minimum accuracy score of 40% of the points for completed reports.

 5. Grading for precision will be based on reported uncertainty.
 If your percent uncertainty is less than the value listed in parentheses under tolerance, you will receive full credit.
 For lab 4, you receive full precision points by correctly reporting the uncertainty associated with each measured concentration, but the actual uncertainty value will not affect your grade.

 8. Laboratory notebooks will be collected at random during the semester and graded for a total of 10 points.
 It will be graded on 1) correct formatting (table of contents, page numbers, etc.), 2) inclusion of pre-lab calculations needed for current laboratory exercise, 3) a reasonable attempt to keep data organized, and 4) data entered correctly.